The best fisheye lenses: see the bigger picture

 The best fisheye lenses can seriously improve your photography if you're wanting an enormous viewing angle and wider shots.
 Fisheye lenses were invented to enable meteorologists to keep a close watch on the weather, but these lenses soon found favor with creative photographers, vloggers, and filmmakers.

-Even the widest of wide-angle lenses have to compete with the circular aesthetic of a fisheye lens, whereas regular wide-angle lenses have a rectilinear design that aims to keep distortion to a minimum, the curvilinear nature of fisheye lenses produces extreme barrel distortion, giving a bold and unique look to images.
+Even the widest of regular wide-angle lenses can't compete with the aesthetic of a fisheye lens.
+Whereas regular wide-angle lenses have a rectilinear design that aims to keep distortion to a minimum, the curvilinear nature of fisheye lenses produces extreme barrel distortion, giving a bold and unique look to images.

 Nowadays, fisheye lenses have grown popular for underwater shooting, extreme sports, astrophotography and even creating virtual environments.